 Five Tips to ensure you are getting adequate nutrition while in the backcountry:

-- Add a source of Vitamin D when eating a high calcium food for better absorption
+- Add a source of Vitamin D when eating high calcium food for better absorption.

-Let’s take a deeper look on the importance of vitamin D for women who hike.
+Let’s take a deeper look at the importance of vitamin D for women who hike.

-Conversely, an inadequate intake of vitamin D can be one of the leading causes for bone density issues and possible conditions such as osteoporosis.
-In final analysis, consuming Vitamin D paired with calcium-rich foods ensures the nutrients are fully absorbed.
-With this in mind, as women get older, their bodies absorb a smaller percentage of calcium that is consumed due to decreased estrogen levels.
+Conversely, an inadequate intake of vitamin D can be one of the leading causes of low bone density and related conditions such as osteoporosis.
+Consuming Vitamin D paired with calcium-rich foods ensures that the nutrients are fully absorbed.
+With this in mind, as women get older, their bodies absorb a smaller percentage of calcium due to decreased estrogen levels.

 Add these foods high in Vitamin D into your next backpacking meal plan to increase calcium absorption: